dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    GRID_STAT_VERIFICATION_MASK_TEMPLATE
      Template used to specify the verification mask filename for the MET tool grid_stat.
+Now supports a list of filenames.

      | *Used by:*  GridStat
      | *Family:*  [filename_templates]